linesbydevon/knightsTour/README.md

 #### For Devs

-Each square has a data attributes that include x and y axis values.
+Each square has data attributes for x and y axis values.
 Upon selecting a square to play, valid moves and invalid moves are reduced from the main nodelist of buttons to return a nested array.

 ```
 let x = parseInt(e.currentTarget.dataset.x);